AndrewSRea/My_Learning_Port/Bootstrap/Components/Tooltips/README.md

 ### :exclamation: Overflow `auto` and `scroll`

-Tooltip position attempts to automatically change when a parent container has `overflow: auto` or `overflow: scroll` like Bootstrap's `.table-responsive`, but still keeps the original placement's positioning .
-To resolve, set the `boundary` option to anything other than default value, `'scrollParent'`, such as `'window'`:
+Tooltip position attempts to automatically change when a **parent container** has `overflow: auto` or `overflow: scroll` like Bootstrap's `.table-responsive`, but still keeps the original placement's positioning .
+To resolve this, set the [`boundary` option]() (for the flip modifier using the `popperConfig` option) to any HTMLElement to override the default value, `'clippingParents'`, such as `document.body`:
 ```
 var exampleEl = document.getElementById('example');
 var tooltip = new bootstrap.Tooltip(exampleEl, {
-    boundary: 'window'
+    boundary: document.body   // or document.querySelector('#boundary')
 });
 ```